(aBiography

 In October 2020 he inaugurated the Ruskin Research Blog.
 He has copy edited and designed several international antiquarian book catalogues.
 In 2020, he was responsible for the technical production and sound editing of Robert Hewison’s abridged audiobook of Ruskin’s The Stones of Venice.

 In 2023 he gave the Ruskin Society Birthday Lecture and, with Robert Hewsison, was awarded honorary lifetime membership of the organisation in recognition of his contribution to Ruskin Studies.
+In November 2024 he was awarded Life Companionship of the Guild of St George, in recognition of his service to that organisation.

 Most recently he has written essays exploring Ruskin’s connections with Oscar Wilde (in The Wildean) and William Morris (in The Cambridge Companion to William Morris (2024) edited by Marcus Waithe).

-His latest book is Medicine and Society in Late Eighteenth-Century Berkshire: The Commonplace Book of William Savory published by Berkshire Record Society in 2024.
+In 2024 he edited Medicine and Society in Late Eighteenth-Century Berkshire: The Commonplace Book of William Savory for the Berkshire Record Society.

-He is currently completing his study of John Ruskin’s Sheffield.
+He is currently completing his studies, John Ruskin’s Sheffield (due 2025/26) and Ruskin and the Communists (due 2026/27).